Christofferos/DFA-Algorithm/README.md

 #### Preview of test file format
 1. File format for test files: .in
-2. How to create your own runnable file for this algorithm:
+2. How to create your own runnable file for this algorithm: <br>
 ![Image of how test files should look like](ImagesReadme/testfileFormat.png)